 - 6.13 Potential environmental and sustainability effects considered to be of a wider strategic significance were also identified.
 These are summarised in Table 6.2.
 This table includes a summary of how the potential adverse effects may be mitigated and includes possible feasible suggestions for mitigation to be considered at the project level.
 Some of these mitigation options could be addressed by the HSE, EA, HPA and others when they consider the development consent application stage.
-Other mitigation options could be proposed by the developer as part of the project design process and through EIA.
-However, mitigation measures can in themselves produce impacts and these would need to be assessed at the project level. - 6.14 At this strategic level of appraisal, there are some uncertainties on the significance of some impacts and the effectiveness of suggested mitigation measures.
-Further

-- detailed studies should therefore be carried out by the developer and the regulators at the project level stage.
+Other mitigation options could be proposed by the developer as part of the project design process and through EIA. - 6.14 At this strategic level of appraisal, there are some uncertainties on the significance of some impacts and the effectiveness of suggested mitigation measures.
+Further detailed studies should therefore be carried out by the developer and the regulators at the project level stage.

-- 6.15 Mitigation measures should be considered in all stages of the project with the aim to develop a strategy that avoids impacts, and if they cannot be avoided, to reduce them.
-The suggested mitigation measures shown in Table 6.2 include examples from all levels of the mitigation hierarchy that comprises:

-- Enhance

-- Avoid

-- Reduce

-- Repair

-- Compensate

-- 6.16 Options for mitigating through project design or management should firstly consider avoidance, addressing impacts at source before considering impacts at the receptor, and ensuring that a commitment is made to implementing and monitoring the effectiveness of the proposed mitigation.
-For European Sites, compensatory measures to offset damage to biodiversity and ecosystems and ensure coherence of the Natura 2000 network may only be considered if it has been established that there are no alternative solutions and the plan or project is necessary for imperative reasons of overriding public interest.
+6.15 Mitigation measures should be considered in all stages of the project with the aim to develop a strategy that avoids impacts, and if they cannot be avoided, to reduce them.
+Levels of mitigation can range from the highest (avoidance at source), through to minimisation, and lastly to compensation.
+Options for mitigating through project design or management should firstly consider avoidance, addressing impacts at source before considering impacts at the receptor, and ensuring that a commitment is made to implementing and monitoring the effectiveness of the proposed mitigation.